HackYourFuture-CPH/JavaScript/JavaScript1/Week2/homework.md

 ## Step 5: Hand in Homework:
 Steps:
 * Use the ```hyf-homework``` repo and add your homework files in the ```javascript/javascript1/week2``` folder
-* If you dont have the repo, fork it from here: https://github.com/HackYourFuture-CPH/hyf-homework
 * Make your commits for the homework.
 Remember to seperate the code into meaningful commits!
 * Push the changes to github
-* To finish the homework:
-  * Fill in the form for the relevant week.
-The link to the form can be found at the top of your classes slack channel.
 * Share the github link to your classes slack channel.
 ---

 And thats it your are done 🎉